 At Indiana University (IU), reflection and appreciative inquiry are woven into the medical school curriculum starting in the first year of study.
 Medical students at the IU Lafayette campus routinely reflect on their experiences making house calls as part of their Introduction to Clinical Medicine class.
-During five biweekly home visits, they form a respectful relationship with a family with chronic health concerns.
-The students practice skills such as caring presence, empathic listening and verbal and nonverbal facilitative communication behaviors, as well as provide useful, non-medical services such as shopping and transportation.
+During five biweekly home visits, students form a respectful relationship with a family with chronic health concerns.
+The students practice skills such as caring presence, empathic listening, and verbal and nonverbal facilitative communication behaviors.
+Students also provide useful non-medical services such as shopping and transportation.

 Educators at IU use a strength-based model that empowers the visiting students and families to form a caring partnership with each other.
 Reflection, both in small group discussions and through written assignments, plays a key role in this service-learning curriculum.

 Dr. Janet Hortin, now at Duke University, was instrumental in developing the model used for the curriculum at the IU Lafayette campus.
 Small group reflection sessions are held every other week to reinforce ways of mindfully being present for one another.
 Poetry, short narratives, and artwork are used to transport the students to a welcoming space where they can explore how to develop caring, respectful relationships across cultural and generational differences.
 Robert Coles's A Life in Medicine is used as a resource for guiding provocative reflection and discussion about professionalism and ethics.